nmenant/f5-101-lab-Mesos-Marathon/docs/setup-masters/start-services-master.rst

 	echo manual | sudo tee /etc/init/mesos-slave.override

-We need to restart our zookeeper process and start mesos-master and marathon:
+We need to restart our zookeeper process and start mesos-master and marathon on *all master* nodes:

 ::